dhanakane/meetups/guidelines/README.md

 With the good, there is always the bad.
 Bad ideas include:
 - Sales pitches/informercials.
   - Feel free to talk about where you work.
-However, talks along the lines of "how to operate our product" is probably not a great idea.
+However, talks along the lines of "sales" and "tutorials" is not is probably not a great idea.
 - How to operate your product.
 For example, I don't think anyone is interested in how to configure feature X on device Y. But an explanation of the internals should be fine.

 If you're not sure, you can always ask!